Etihad Campus

-Etihad Campus is an area of Sportcity, Manchester which is mostly owned and operated by Manchester City Football Club.
+Etihad Campus is an area of Sportcity, Manchester which is mostly owned and operated by Manchester City.
 The campus includes the Etihad Stadium, the City Football Academy (CFA) training facility and club world headquarters, and undeveloped land adjacent to both of these facilities.
 These two main portions of the campus site are linked by a 60-metre landmark pedestrian walkway/footbridge that spans the junction of Alan Turing Way and Ashton New Road.
 The term Etihad Campus embraces both the stadium – which already existed when the name was coined in 2010 – as well as much of the surrounding undeveloped land that existed at that time, although the term is also frequently used as a direct synonym for just the CFA portion.